miurahr/sedutil-linux/README.md

 ## Binaries

-Prebuilt binaries, both `linuxpba` only and PBA images, [are available here](https://github.com/stephensolis/sedutil-linuxpba/releases/latest).
+A prebuilt `linuxpba` 64-bit binary and `UEFI64` image [are available here](https://github.com/stephensolis/sedutil-linuxpba/releases/latest).

 **DO NOT TRUST THESE BINARIES!** \
 **ALWAYS MANUALLY INSPECT ALL SOURCE CODE AND BUILD EVERYTHING YOURSELF ON A TRUSTED MACHINE!**